 Borscht for Supper

-Soup is definitely my favorite category of food, even more than the most decadent dessert.
+(February 20, 2004) Soup is definitely my favorite category of food, even more than the most decadent dessert.
 I could happily have soup every day.
-As the mother of four children whose ages range from 34 down to 20, it was a real challenge to find a soup or even an entrée that appealed to all of them.
-Aside from matzo ball or chicken noodle soup, the one soup that always brought everyone home for supper was my beef and vegetable borscht.
-I grant you that I had to remove the beets for one and the meat for another, but it is an entire meal in a bowl that was always on the top of their request list.
+As the mother of four children whose ages range from twenty-one down to seven, it is a real challenge to find a soup or even an entrée that appeals to all of them.
+Aside from matzo ball or chicken noodle soup, the one soup that always brings everyone home for supper is my beef and vegetable borscht.
+I grant you that I have to remove the beets for one and the meat for another, but it is an entire meal in a bowl that is always on the top of their request list.

 BEEF AND VEGETABLE BORSCHT